 How can my child attend Camp Kesem?

-Fill out the online application, which is available here.
+Fill out the online application, which will be available soon.
 Please email firstname.lastname@example.org with questions concerning the application process.
 Campers are accepted on a first come, first serve basis until camper quota is reached.

 Where is camp?

 Camp will be held at Camp Storer in Jackson, MI.
-We will meet on Notre Dame’s campus and take buses to the campsite on August 4, 2013 at 10am.
+We will meet on Notre Dame’s campus and take buses to the campsite on August 2, 2015.

 How much does camp cost?